cogent3/cogent3/doc/developer_notes.rst

 To see the list of todo's in the project, uncomment the line that sets ``todo_include_todos=True`` in ``doc/conf.py``, then cd into the ``doc/`` and make the html docs again.
 The todo's are listed on the main page.

-.. warning:: Be sure to revert the conf.py file back to it's original state so you don't change everyone else's documentation too!
+.. warning:: Be sure to revert the conf.py file back to it's original state so you don't accidentally commit the change as this affects everyone else's documentation too!

 Developing C-extensions
 -----------------------